-Lake Weston Elementary uses the Orange County Public Schools Scope and Sequence for ELA, Math, and Science; Social Studies have been imbedded into the ELA content as prescribed by the Measurement Topic Plans.
-Once the scope and sequence has been determined during common content planning sessions, the MTP's are used to determine the learning goals, learning targets essential standards, supporting standards, Depth of Knowledge Levels to build classroom scales and common assessments.
-Using the Common Core to Florida Standards crosswalk provided by OCPS Instructional Management System, instructional planning teams that include teachers, instructional coaches, and administration are identifying the correlating Common Core Standard to the Scope and Sequence Florida Standard and mapping the correlation to the appropriate units in the programmatic series.
+Lake Weston Elementary uses the Orange County Public Schools Scope and Sequence for English Language Arts (ELA), Math, and Science; Social Studies has been embedded into the ELA content as prescribed by the Measurement Topic Plans.
+Once the scope and sequence has been determined during common content planning sessions, the Measurement Topic Plans are used to determine the learning goals, learning targets essential standards, supporting standards, Depth of Knowledge Levels to build classroom scales and common assessments.
+Using the Common Core to Florida Standards crosswalk provided by the Orange County Public Schools Instructional Management System, instructional planning teams that include teachers, instructional coaches and administration are identifying the correlating Common Core Standard to the Scope and Sequence Florida Standard and mapping the correlation to the appropriate units in the programmatic series.